POETSII/tinsel/README.md

 After mapping, POLite writes the graph into cluster memory and triggers execution.
 By default, vertex states are written into the off-chip QDRII+ SRAMs, and edge lists are written in the DDR3 DRAMs.
-The motivation for this is twofold: (1) for graph processing applications, we expect the number of edges to be 100-1000 times greater than the number of vertices, and (2) the vertex data has a quite random access pattern that may benefit from being stored in SRAM.
+This behaviour can be inverted by setting `graph.mapVerticesToDRAM` to `true`.
 Once the application is up and running, the host and the graph vertices can continue to communicate: any vertex can send messages to the host via the `HostPin` or the `finish` handler, and the host can send messages to any vertex.

 **Softswitch**.
 Central to POLite is an event loop running on each Tinsel thread, which we call **the softswitch** as it effectively